adamgen/mdcms/README.md

 ### Immediate tasks and basic story

-- Re-fetch with rtk when adding a file
 - Support markdown metadata
 - Add create-file state
   - Click on "create new file" opens the edit state